Vosloo/bmp-parser/README.md

+# BMP files' parser

 Simple BMP-file parser printing headers' info and histogram of colors.<br/>
-Adding additional filename (output name) makes program generate (not efficient way) grayscale image of input (first parameter) image.
+Input arguments: input_filename, output_filename [optional]; <br>
+If output name is given, original image is converted (not efficient way) to grayscale and saved as a copy.